Computational-Bioinformatics/03_lab/README.md

 - __Ethical implications__: How could this tool be used in anyway which could lead to suffering on the part of those from whom the data was extracted?

 ### The Writing Component
-In the `writing/reflections.md`, you will be addressing questions as your deliverable to this lab.
+In the `writing/reflections.md`, you will be addressing the questions already in the file.
 Each working repository is to submit a single document in which each partner has contributed equally.

 ## Part 2: